-For Outcome 2 Performance Criterion (d), candidates should be given the opportunity to practise the skills before being assessed.
+For Outcome 2 performance criterion (d), learners should be given the opportunity to practise the skills before being assessed.
 An observation checklist should be used when gathering evidence.
 Performance evidence for this assessment should be generated by participation in a practical activity under supervision either in a real or simulated health sector environment.
 Assessor observation checklists of performance evidence must be retained.

-The National Assessment Bank (NAB) pack provided for this Unit illustrates the standard that should be applied.
-It contains a candidate brief, a risk assessment template, a series of structured questions and an assessor observation checklist.
-If a centre wishes to design its own assessments for this Unit, they should be of a comparable standard.
+The Assessment Support Pack (ASP) provided for this unit illustrates the standard that should be applied.
+It contains a learner brief, a risk assessment template, a series of structured questions and an assessor observation checklist.
+If a centre wishes to design its own assessments for this unit, they should be of a comparable standard.

-Opportunities for the use of e-assessment
+Opportunities for e-assessment

-E-assessment may be appropriate for some assessments in this Unit.
-By e-assessment we mean assessment which is supported by information and communications technology (ICT), such as e-testing or the use of e-portfolios or e-checklists.
-Centres which wish to use e-assessment must ensure that the national standard is applied to all candidate evidence and that conditions of assessment as specified in the Evidence Requirements are met, regardless of the mode of gathering evidence.
-Further advice is available in SQA Guidelines on Online Assessment for Further Education (AA1641, March 2003), SQA Guidelines on e-assessment for Schools (BD2625, June 2005).
+E-assessment may be appropriate for some assessments in this unit.
+By e-assessment we mean assessment which is supported by Information and Communication Technology (ICT), such as e-testing or the use of e-portfolios or social software.
+Centres which wish to use e-assessment must ensure that the national standard is applied to all learner evidence and that conditions of assessment as specified in the evidence requirements are met, regardless of the mode of gathering evidence.
+The most up-to-date guidance on the use of e-assessment to support SQA's qualifications is available at www.sqa.org.uk/e-assessment.